miguelrincon/miguelrincon.github.io/_posts/2019-05-10-non-agile-agile.md

 Our customer is not interested in software technicalities, and more importantly, is not interested in understanding continuous delivery, or even best practices for gradual improvements. *And I don't blame them!* According to their internal rules, any large expenditures in IT must be approved by their purchasing department, a department that is even less interested in the internals of the project.

-They **must** view the project as a typical waterfall, with a fixed deadline and little interest in "useless" intermediate releases.
+They **must** view the project as a typical waterfall, with a well defined scope, deadline and cost.
+Intermediate releases or feedback loops are nice to have.

 So, our business model and relationship with the customer doesn't allow for us to easily charge how our customer will work (they are a large corporation), all of this means that we must: